Tejaswireddyallam/GDPFall2024-Group2/README.md

 Analyzed our functional requirements whether there are any updates to update.

 I have reviewed the all requirements of our project again and discussed potential improvements and suggestions.

+Discussed with the mentor and updated the changes related to usecases(iteration 2) and Non-functional requirements.